-Village banking networks at district level which follow the village banking principles of self-financing, self-management and self-governance were first established in Vientiane Capital in 2003.
-In cooperation with LWU, networks were first initiated by FIAM in Saithany District and subsequently by CODI in seven other districts.
-A network is expected to be set up in the remaining district in 2010.
-The networks are self-reliant organizations that are owned, managed and financed by the village banks in a given district.
-Since they have no legal status, the networks need to obtain one in order to secure their sustainability, a move that would endow them with a function within BOL's regulatory framework.
+Village banking networks at district level which follow the village banking principles of self-financing, self-management and self-governance have been established in Vientiane Capital starting in 2003.
+In cooperation with LWU networks were first initiated by FIAM in Saithany District, subsequently by CODI in seven other districts; establishment of a network in the remaining district is expected in 2010.
+The networks are self-reliant organizations owned, managed and financed by the village banks in a given district.
+The networks have no legal status and are not officially recognized by BOL.
+They would be sustainable once they obtain a legal status and are given a function within BOL's regulatory framework.

 There is only scant information; no systematic study of the networks exists.
 The network and network centers are at various stages of development.
 While Saithany District has served as a model, it is not clear to what extent the networks in the other districts mirror the zonal and district network and district center structure of Saithany and how well they function.
-We may assume that the more recent ones in particular might be quite rudimentary structures.
+We may assume that particularly the recent ones might be quite rudimentary structures.
 There is no network or network federation at the level of Vientiane Capital.
-The district networks, or at least the one in Saithany District (the only one on which we have collected basic information), offer the only system designed to actually carry out basic support functions for village banks on a sustainable basis: registration, guidance, monitoring, reporting and supervision.
-They thus carry out functions informally, although these should be executed formally.
+The district networks, or at least the one in Saithany District (the only one on which we have collected basic information), are the only system designed to actually carry out basic support functions for village banks on a sustainable basis: registration, guidance, monitoring, reporting and supervision.
+They thus carry out functions informally which BOL set out to provide formally as regulator.
 From a demand and member perspective, the village banks recognize their networks as representative bodies and submit to their authority as an informal supervisor (informally sanctioned by LWU).
-This framework could initiate a process of communication regarding the reformulation of regulations and the practical implementation of registration, licensing, reporting and supervision of village banks, along with guidance and capacity-building.
+This is a framework through which BOL might initiate a process of communication regarding the reformulation of regulation and the practical implementation of registration, licensing, reporting and supervision of village banks as well as guidance and capacity building.

-Recommendations: We suggest that donors focus their support on strengthening sustainable networking structures as self-organized instruments of village banking development in concertation with LWU and BOL, with a view to promoting a properly registered, licensed and supervised system of village banks in Vientiane Capital by:
+Recommendations: We suggest to donors to focus their support on the strengthening of sustainable networking structures as self-organized instruments of village banking development in concertation with LWU and BOL, aiming at the promotion of a properly registered, licensed and supervised system of village banks in Vientiane Capital:

-- Establishing a communication forum as described under Option 1 with several task forces to examine the appropriateness and feasibility of the options and recommendations presented, to facilitate donor linkages, initiate feasibility studies, prepare business plans and monitor their implementation - Strengthening existing support agencies (e.g., initiated by FIAM and CODI) in Vientiane Capital - Strengthening VB district networks as self-organized and self-reliant business associations, service providers and informal monitoring & supervisory bodies - Initiating a network or federation of district networks at Vientiane Capital level as an advocacy agency for the village banks and their district networks - Building network services or subsidiaries at district or Vientiane Capital level such as: - Training services (in cooperation with existing training providers) - Central fund(s) for liquidity exchange and refinancing - Auditing services - Facilitating appropriate registration, licensing and legal forms for the networks (most probably as associations under association law) and their subsidiaries - Facilitating a revision of the regulatory framework for village banks - Facilitating the process of bringing village banks under an appropriate regulatory framework - Launching the process of communication, network strengthening and licensing facilitation in Saithany District, since this district has the strongest network and village banks.
+- Establishing a communication forum as described under Option 1 with several task forces to examine the appropriateness and feasibility of the options and recommendations presented, facilitate donor linkages, initiate feasibility studies, prepare business plans and monitor their implementation - Strengthening existing support agencies (eg, initiated by FIAM and CODI) in Vientiane Capital - Strengthening the district networks of village banks as self-organized and self-reliant business associations, service providers and informal monitoring & supervisory bodies - Initiating a network or federation of district networks at Vientiane Capital level as an advocacy agency of the village banks and their district networks - ➤ Building network services or subsidiaries at district or Vientiane Capital level such as: - Training services (in cooperation with existing training providers) - Central fund(s) for liquidity exchange and refinancing - Auditing services - Facilitating appropriate registration, licensing and legal forms for the networks (most probably as associations under association law) and their subsidiaries - Facilitating a revision of the regulatory framework for village banks - Facilitating the process of bringing village banks under an appropriate regulatory framework - ➤ The process of communication, network strengthening and licensing process facilitation may start in Saithany District, which has the strongest network and village banks.